DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-10-how-we-show-success-error-and-notification-banners.md

 This decision gives users a consistent experience and ensures that banners always align with the most prominent elements on the page.

+We do not show more than one banner at the same time on the same page.

 ### Problems with full-width error banners

-The error summary component was designed to sit within a two-thirds layout.
-When stretched to full width, the text does not wrap neatly, unlike the notification banner.
+When using the notification banner full width, the content within it will show two-thirds of the width.
+The error summary does not behave the same way; when displaying the summary in full width, the content does not wrap at two-thirds of the width.

 Despite this issue, we chose to keep all banners full-width for now to maintain consistency.

+The service only has one error message, which could be a problem: "Enter a Department for Education email address in the correct format, like name@education.gov.uk".

 We plan to monitor this and may revisit the styling in future.